 the West Coast and Honolulu from 1946 to 1948.
 Dave McQueen has painted up this

 elusive bird - thanks!
-Requires the PAA
+Requires the FS2004

-base file.
+Version.
 Last updated on 2/15/06.

 FS2004 California Eastern DC-4.
 Dave has also painted up this